Bird-NZ/lightstreams-PythonSamples/README.md

 # lightstreams-PythonSamples
  Samples of python code to access the lightstreams APIs

-Using teh API doco found here: https://docs-api.lightstreams.network/ to work with the lightstreams network APIs.
+Using the API doco found here: https://docs-api.lightstreams.network/ to work with the lightstreams network APIs.

 All samples pointed to the test network gateway here: @ https://gateway.sirius.lightstreams.io.